-Audit and Supervisory Committee
+• Audit and Supervisory Committee

 The Audit and Supervisory Committee receives reports on important matters related to audits and other such matters, and also holds discussions and makes decisions regarding those matters.
 As a general rule, the Audit and Supervisory Committee meets once a month.
-The Company's Audit and Supervisory Committee comprises four Audit and Supervisory Committee members (of which, three are independent outside directors), and through interviews with the relevant corporate officers and other means, carries out audits and other tasks with respect to business execution of the Company's directors.
+The Company's Audit and Supervisory Committee comprises four Audit and Supervisory Committee members (of which, three are independent outside directors), and through attendance at meetings of the Board of Directors and other important meetings, roundtable discussions with the president and outside directors (excluding Audit and Supervisory Committee members), interviews with outside directors (excluding Audit and Supervisory Committee members) and the relevant corporate officers and other means, carries out audits and other tasks with respect to business execution of the Company's directors.

 Furthermore, the Company judges, selects and evaluates the independence, expertise, etc. of the accounting auditor in accordance with the selection standards and the evaluation standards for the accounting auditor, which were formulated by the Audit and Supervisory Committee.